Schallerwf/dsstne/examples/ClassificationNetworkAttempt.md

-# My Attempt of a Classification Netwrok using DSSTNE
+# My Attempt of a Classification Network using DSSTNE
 ### WORK IN PROGRESS

 ## Getting the Data